pheological/No-Item-Drop/README.md

 # No-Item-Drop
 Stops you from dropping specific items from your hotbar.
+Not finished